torch2424/wasm-by-example/README.md

 ## Any other contributions

 For all other types of contributions (E.g perhaps you are a platform that wants to expand on Wasm By Example or something), please open an issue first describing the idea, and then we can work on a PR that works for the communitty at large.

+# Privacy

+Google Analytics is used on Wasm By Example, and is only used to record [Basic visit data](https://support.google.com/analytics/answer/6004245?ref_topic=2919631), as the script is only loaded.

 # License